What is the difference between an Air Source Heat Pump and an Air Conditioning system?

 Systems in domestic properties that are not in constant use generally require one service per year.
 Units that are in a busy office should be maintained at least twice per year to keep them running at their optimum level.
 For areas with high levels of pollution or contaminants in the air such as gyms, kitchens, hairdressers or workshops, more than 2 visits per year may be required.

-Can you supply temporary portable air conditioners before or whilst you install our system?
+Can you supply temporary portable Air Conditioning systems before or whilst you install our system?

 Yes we have a fleet of portable hire units and are able to provide them until your air conditioning system is installed.

-Which manufacturers do you use for your air conditioners?
+Which manufacturers do you use for your Air Conditioning systems?

 Like most companies we have ones we prefer for many good reasons, however we have the ability to install most manufacturers.